convertersystems/opc-ua-client/README.md

 - Use XAML bindings to connect your UI elements to live data.

 ### Main Types
-- UaTcpSessionChannel - A fast channel for sending requests to your OPC UA server using the UaTcp binary protocol.
+- UaTcpSessionChannel - A channel for sending requests to your OPC UA server using the UaTcp binary protocol.
 Supports security up to Basic256Sha256.
 100% asynchronous.
-- UaTcpSessionClient - A client for browsing, reading, writing and subscribing to nodes of your OPC UA server.
+- UaApplication - A service for managing the channels to your OPC UA servers.
 Connects and reconnects automatically.
 100% asynchronous.
+- SubscriptionBase - A base class for view models that receive data change or event notifications from the server.
-- SubscriptionAttribute - An attribute for your view models.
-Permits UaTcpSessionClient to automatically create and delete subscriptions on the server and deliver data change and event notifications to properties.
+- SubscriptionAttribute - An attribute for your view models to specify the server and subscription properties.
-- MonitoredItemAttribute - An attribute for properties that indicates the property will receive data change or event notifications from the server.
+- MonitoredItemAttribute - An attribute for your properties that indicates the property will receive data change or event notifications from the server.

 ```
     public partial class App : Application
     {
+        private ILoggerFactory loggerFactory;
+        private UaApplication application;

         protected override void OnStartup(StartupEventArgs e)
         {
-            // Create the session client for the app.
+            // Setup a logger.
-            this.session = new UaTcpSessionClient(
+            this.loggerFactory = new LoggerFactory();
-				new ApplicationDescription()
-				{
-					ApplicationName = "Workstation.StatusHmi",
-					ApplicationUri = $"urn:{System.Net.Dns.GetHostName()}:Workstation.StatusHmi",
-					ApplicationType = ApplicationType.Client
-				},
-			    new DirectoryStore(
-					Environment.ExpandEnvironmentVariables(@"%LOCALAPPDATA%\Workstation.StatusHmi\pki")),
-                ed => Task.FromResult<IUserIdentity>(new UserNameIdentity("root", "secret")),
-				StatusHmi.Properties.Settings.Default.EndpointUrl);

-            // Create the main view model.
+            this.loggerFactory.AddDebug(LogLevel.Trace);

+            // Build and run an OPC UA application instance.
-            var subscription = new MainViewModel(this.session);
+            this.application = new UaApplicationBuilder()
+                .UseApplicationUri(@"urn:%COMPUTERNAME%:Workstation.StatusHmi")
+                .UseDirectoryStore(@"%LOCALAPPDATA%\Workstation.StatusHmi\pki")
+                .UseIdentityProvider(this.ShowSignInDialog)
+                .UseLoggerFactory(this.loggerFactory)
+                .AddEndpoint("PLC1", StatusHmi.Properties.Settings.Default.EndpointUrl, SecurityPolicyUris.None)
+                .Build();

+            this.application.Run();

             // Create and show the main view.
-            var view = new MainView { DataContext = subscription };
+            var view = new MainView();
             view.Show();
+            base.OnStartup(e);
         }
+		...
     }

-    [Subscription(publishingInterval: 500, keepAliveCount: 20)]
+    [Subscription(endpointName: "PLC1", publishingInterval: 500, keepAliveCount: 20)]
-    public class MainViewModel : ViewModelBase
+    public class MainViewModel : SubscriptionBase
     {
-        private readonly UaTcpSessionClient session;

-        public MainViewModel(UaTcpSessionClient session)
-        {
-            this.session = session;
-            session.Subscribe(this);
-        }

         /// <summary>
-        /// Gets the value of ServerStatusCurrentTime.
+        /// Gets the value of ServerServerStatus.
         /// </summary>
-        [MonitoredItem(nodeId: "i=2258")]
+        [MonitoredItem(nodeId: "i=2256")]
-        public DateTime ServerStatusCurrentTime
+        public ServerStatusDataType ServerServerStatus
         {
-            get { return this.serverStatusCurrentTime; }
+            get { return this.serverServerStatus; }
-            private set { this.SetProperty(ref this.serverStatusCurrentTime, value); }
+            private set { this.SetValue(ref this.serverServerStatus, value); }
         }

-        private DateTime serverStatusCurrentTime;
+        private ServerStatusDataType serverServerStatus;
     }
 ```
 ### Releases
-v1.5.10 Added Socket connectAsync timeout of 2 seconds.

-v1.5.8 Bugfix for UaTcpSecureChannel DataLengthException

-v1.5.7 Added ConditionId property

-v1.5.6 Subscription bugfix

-v1.5.5 Upgrade NetStandard to 1.6.1

-v1.5.4 Fix support for net45

-v1.5.3 Support Nuget 2.12

-v1.5.2 Signed the assembly.
-Bug fix to report proper exception if server denies connection due to security.

-v1.5.1 Added support for .Net Framework 4.5.
-Upgraded project to Visual Studio 2017.
+v2.0.0 Introduce SubscriptionBase and UaApplication.
+UaTcpSessionChannel now Publishes automatically.

 v1.5.0 Added support for Xamarin Forms.
 Introduced ICertificateStore and DirectoryStore.

-v1.4.2 UaTcpSessionClient now calls an asynchronous function you provide when connecting to servers that request a X509Certificate.

-v1.4.1 Depreciated UaTcpSessionClient.CreateSubscription(), use Subscribe() instead.
-Modified UserIdentityProvider to be a function of RemoteEndpoint.

 v1.4.0 UaTcpSessionClient now calls an asynchronous function you provide when connecting to servers that request a UserNameIdentity.
 Depreciated ISubscription and replaced with SubscriptionAttribute to specify Subscription parameters.
 If ViewModelBase implements ISetDataErrorInfo and INotifyDataErrorInfo then it will record any error messages that occur when creating, writing or publishing a MonitoredItem.
 Diagnostics now use EventSource for logging.
 Added Debug, Console and File EventListeners.